 Ben Warwick

-I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a final year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Joe Lyman.

 Research

-Another area of interest for me is in obtaining and making use of observations shortly after a supernova (SN)
+This work came from my interest in obtaining and making use of observations shortly after a supernova

 has exploded to probe its evolution at early times.
 A particular interest within this is what observations of the